wiseman-timelord/Chat-Gradio-Linux/README.md

 # Chat-Linux-Gguf
-Status: Alpha - Issues with installer (the reason I use pre-built wheels normally, see `Installer Issues` below).
+Status: Alpha - Progression/BugFixing/Correction (Early Stage).

 ### Description
 Chat-Linux-Gguf is the Ubuntu version of [Chat-Gradio-Gguf](https://github.com/wiseman-timelord/Chat-Gradio-Gguf) (which runs on Windows).
 So, the plan for the differences are...